Hensoldt PROTAMI field microscope, ca. 1930

 The primary weakness of the Protami, apart from its cost, is present only if the optional base is not available.
 Then, as with the Ultra-Lomara without the tiltable stand, the observer is forced to lean forward and look vertically down into the microscope, making it uncomfortable for prolonged use.
 Fortunately, the manufacturer was able to overcome this shortcoming by supplying an optional tilting base stand.

-In the years that followed during World War II, the world's largest armies equipped their field hospitals with microscopes.
-The Imperial Japanese Army equipped its troops with the Tiyoda “Mkatera” MKH folding microscope.
+During World War II, the world's largest armies equipped their field hospitals with microscopes in the years that followed.
+The Imperial Japanese Army provided its troops with the Tiyoda "Mkatera" MKH folding microscope.
 US military hospitals often used the folding Spencer Model 60, and the Italian Army used the small Fratelli Koristka Regio Esercito - Sanità Miltare model.
-And the German Army, well the Wehrmacht did not use the Protami despite its apparent suitability for the task.
-Instead, it was a full sized, heavy and robust Ernst Leitz desktop microscope that was used, carried in a heavy wooden box with steel protective corners.
-Though we may never know the reasons for this decision, possibly it was the performance and versatility of a desktop instrument compared to a field microscope, or the extremely high price of the Protami that dictated this choice.
+And the German Army, well the Wehrmacht, did not use the Protami despite its apparent suitability for the task.
+Instead, it was a full-sized, heavy, and robust Ernst Leitz desktop microscope that was used, carried in a heavy wooden box with steel protective corners.
+Though we may never know the reasons for this decision, possibly it was the performance and versatility of a desktop instrument compared to a field microscope or the extremely high price of the Protami that dictated this choice.
 Of course, it might not have been performance or cost, but corporate favoritism of the type we sometimes see from governments today, or perhaps some other reason.

 © Microscope History all rights reserved